btb-finance/vanity-token-deploye/README.md

 Set up deployer wallet/account:

 - Rename `.env.example` -> `.env`
-- Choose your preferred means of setting up your deployer wallet/account:
-  Paste this in your .env and add your API keys
+- Paste this in your .env and add your API keys

 PRIVATE_KEY=""